rmccrear/codex-lv3-may-2025/week8/function-practice/vitest-project-guide.md

 ## Level 11: Testing with Very Large Numbers

 Now let's test with very large numbers to see if our function handles them correctly:

+Plan: stress-test `add` with a huge value and ensure it increments without overflow by asserting `add(999999999, 1)` equals `1000000000`.

 ```javascript
 it('should add very large numbers', () => {